FreeLogan7/typescript-exercises/README.md

 ## Typescript Exercises

-Adding Exersizes, then commit to fix issues
+Adding Exercises, then commit to fix issues